cparlette/riskpaperscissors/README.md

 # riskpaperscissors
-Combination of Risk and Rock Paper Scissors for #GitHubGameOff for November 2018
+Combination of Risk and Rock Paper Scissors for #GitHubGameOff for November 2018.
+The theme of [GameOff2018](https://itch.io/jam/game-off-2018) is "hybrid".

 ## Prerequisites
 RiskPaperScissors requires Python3 and Pygame to operate.